 Easy peasy, right?

-Sure, but it comes a cost.
+Sure, but it comes at a cost.
 A big one.

 This is one the few freelance platforms where buyers are given free reign to abuse, threaten and outright blackmail sellers any way they like.